SINTEFMedtek/Fraxinus/doc/user_manual/fx_user_manual.md

 This step has some advanced features which experienced users might find helpful.
 The algorithm which creates a surface model from the imported volume, is implemented through a CustusX concept called *Filter*.
-Hence we can se that the *Airway Segmentation Filter*r is selected.
+Hence we can se that the *Airway Segmentation Filter* is selected.

 In the *Input* field one can select the volume one wants to segment.
 After pressing the *Play*